-Disclosure and monitoring both throughout the life of the PEPP (and periodically) will include:
+Disclosure and monitoring both throughout the life of the ECPP (and periodically) may include:

-During the term of the PEPP
+During the term of the ECPP

-- Managing information received from the Borrower. - Monitoring the credit profile of the Borrower, including all developments that could affect the quality of the investment (credit events, new financings, amendments and waivers, any new business plans, events leading to potential subordination, etc.). - Monitoring compliance with financial and other covenants. - Managing any renegotiation of contractual terms and conditions (e.g. waivers/amendments). - Managing any events of default or redemption/ repayment/prepayment events.
+- Managing information received from the Borrower. - Monitoring the credit profile of the Borrower, including all developments that could affect the quality of the investment (credit events, new financings, amendments and waivers, any new business plans, events leading to potential subordination, etc.). - Monitoring compliance with financial and other covenants. - Managing any renegotiation of contractual terms and conditions (e.g. waivers/amendments). - Managing any events of default or redemption/repayment/prepayment events.